Pahina0/Procrastaint/iosApp/iosApp/docs/Different-Spans.md

 Things I learned:

 	Include this header on all new files:
 		//
 		//  DayModel.swift
 		//  iosApp
 		//
-	//  Created by Yi Chen on 8/16/24.
+		//  Created by Joe Fodera 10/25/2024.
 		//  Copyright © 2024 orgName.
 All rights reserved.
 		//

 	//Previews the specific button or UI element without needing to setup an entire preview provider
 		#Preview {
 			BottomSheetView()
 		}

 	The 'list.bullet.clipboard' can be found in the sf symbols app I dowloaded, these are preloaded onto any IOS device and therefore do not need to import a library to use them:
 		.tabItem { Label("Today", systemImage: "list.bullet.clipboard") }

+	I am working in SWIFTU rn.
+		swift is for the background logic while swiftUI is for the GUI .

 Any challenges I came across: